pkrverma/job-portal-mern/README.md

-# Job Portal (MERN)
+# Talent Stream (MERN)

 ## Introduction
-Welcome to the Job Portal!
-This is a full-stack web application designed to connect recruiters and job seekers in a modern, efficient, and user-friendly way.
+Welcome to the Talent Stream!
+This is a MERN stack web application designed to connect recruiters and job seekers in a modern, efficient, and user-friendly way.
 Built using the MERN stack (MongoDB, Express.js, React, Node.js), it provides all the essential features for posting jobs, searching for opportunities, and managing applications.

 Whether you are a recruiter looking to post new job openings or a job seeker searching for your next opportunity, this platform is built to make the process seamless and intuitive.